View More Images

 The Kiso Wayfarer begins in Nakatsugawa, which is easily reached by train from Nagoya, and ends in Matsumoto.
 The tour includes easy-to-follow, detailed instructions on how to join and prepare for the tour.
 The average daily walking distance is between 10 - 15km (6.2 - 9.3 miles) and options are provided to lengthen or shorten the daily itinerary to suit your energy levels.
 There are several passes to be negotiated along the route but these can be climbed at a comfortable pace and usually take less than 30 minutes to reach the top.
 Your main baggage, sent ahead by courier, is with you every night of the tour.
 Transfer by train at the end of the tour from Matsumoto is easily made to Tokyo, Nagoya and destinations beyond.

 The Kiso Wayfarer includes easy-to-follow, detailed instructions on how to join and prepare for the tour.
-The average daily walking distance is between 10 - 15km (6.2 - 9.3 miles) and options are provided to lengthen or shorten the daily itinerary to suit your energy levels.
+The average daily walking distance is between 10 - 15km (6.2 - 9.3 miles) and options may be provided to lengthen or shorten the daily itinerary to suit your energy levels.
 There are several passes to be negotiated along the route but these can be climbed at a comfortable pace and usually take less than 30 minutes to reach the top.
 Your main baggage, sent ahead by courier, is with you every night of the tour.

 What is included?